awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 ]
 ```

-For another example referencing a file containing more complex JSON\-formatted parameters, see [Attach an IAM Managed Policy to an IAM User](cli-services-iam-policy.md)\.
+For another example referencing a file containing more complex JSON\-formatted parameters, see [Attaching an IAM Managed Policy to an IAM User](cli-services-iam-policy.md)\.